Skip to main content

 After you make a sale, your business must continue showing the customer your product or service is valuable.
 A customer success manager is critical to this process, helping promote your products or services and strengthening customer relationships.

-Here are the top responsibilities of a customer success manager and key information about the role, such as primary responsibilities, necessary skills and qualities, the average salary, and why your business needs one.
+Here are the top responsibilities of a customer success manager and key information about the role, such as primary responsibilities, necessary customer service skills, the average salary, and how the position can improve your customer experience (CX).

 More in this guide:

-A bulleted list highlights customer success manager responsibilities.
+A bulleted list details some key information about customer success managers

 A customer success manager bridges the gap between sales and customer support.
 They enhance product value, reduce churn, and oversee the support process from a high-level perspective.